rachelradical/InclineAI-website/content/pages/our-services.md

         title: AI Readiness Audit
         price: ''
         details: Contact Us for Pricing
-        description: >
+        description: >+
+          Your organization will receive:

-          Get an initial evaluation report of current and potential AI implementation, data quality, and infrastructure.
+          *   an initial evaluation report of current AI implementation, data quality, and infrastructure.

+          *   a report of recommendations for optimizing AI implementation, data quality, and infrastructure.

         features: []
         image:
           type: ImageBlock